hobbies for women in their 30s

 What better way to step out of your comfort zone than to try a new skill?
 There are many different mind-body benefits of trying new skills, but most importantly, you foster your growth mindset.
 As a result, you don’t become a victim of the same mindset over and over.

-Whether you are learning a new language, getting into graphic design, or understanding how to change a tire, trying a new skill will boost your confidence and increase your happiness levels.
+Whether you are learning a new language, getting into graphic design, or mastering a new skill like changing a tire, trying something new will boost your confidence and increase your happiness levels.

 If you’re looking for something more hands-on than writing, then painting or drawing could be just what you need!